 St. Helena’s Main Street is brimming with old world charm.
-The lovely shops, galleries and restaurants make for an interesting afternoon.
+Lovely shops, galleries and restaurants make for an interesting afternoon.
 The Culinary Institute of America (CIA) at Greyston offers cooking demonstrations and tours.
 A few minutes away, Bale Grist Mill State Historic Park holds milling demonstrations every weekend, using its mighty 36-foot water wheel and grist mill from the 1800s.
-Luxury travelers who would be at home staying amongst luscious vineyards would adore Villa Shaina.
+If you would be at home staying amongst luscious vineyards, you would adore Villa Shaina.
 With room for eight guests, the villa is beautifully designed and comes complete with all the amenities, including a complete outdoor dining area.

 The Napa and Sonoma areas are rich in farmland and local restaurants take advantage of the freshness.
 The region is lauded for its generous spirit and strong epicurean traditions where each bite is savored with zeal.
 Here, fine dining is revered.
 The California wine heartland brims with romantic dining establishments and boundless pairing options, set to give the most seasoned sommeliers a run for their money.
 These eight exclusive restaurants would make a lovely evening out for anyone who enjoys fine cuisine:

 The seasonal French-California menu at Auberge du Soleil features artisanal ingredients and products from local farms.
 Dishes such as tomato risotto with wild shrimp, white corn soup with blue crab and roasted lamb with potato gnocchi round out a varied menu.
 The six-course tasting menu comes with wines to match from the large, locally well-rounded list of more than 15,000 bottles.
 This sun-soaked fine dining establishment sits on a hillside olive grove.